Get Help from Bob Vila

 - Utility knife

 A wire stripper can make DIY electrical work especially easy for a beginner, outfitted with several notches that correspond to various wire gauges.
 To strip wire using this specialty tool, first identify the gauge of the wire you plan to strip by comparing it to the guide along the side of the stripper.
-Then place the tip of the wire (about 1-½ inches) into the jaws of the wire stripper, notched in the appropriate space for its gauge.
+Then place the tip of the wire (about 1-½ inches from the end) into the jaws of the wire stripper, notched in the appropriate space for its gauge.
 Close the wire strippers around the wire so that it cuts through the wire’s exterior sheathing.
 Then, with the jaws of the wire strippers still closed, pull the sheathing off the end of the wire.

 When working with a utility knife…